emgag/docker-varnish/README.md

 - [`6.0.4` (*6.0.4/Dockerfile*)](https://github.com/emgag/docker-varnish/blob/master/6.0/Dockerfile), based on debian:stretch-slim.

 **Notes:**
+* This repository does **not contain shorthand tags** (e.g. latest, 6, 6.1, etc.), just fully qualified versions corresponding to shipped varnish version and occasionally an additional package version (e.g. 6.0.3-1) if something in the image changed within a varnish release.
+This is because it might happen that a specific vmod stopped being supported for whatever reason and removing it will break future releases, which is outside of our control (e.g. old releases contained libvmod-geoip, which isn't supported anymore).
 * **Only 6.3, 6.2 and 6.0** are [versions supported by varnish](https://varnish-cache.org/releases/index.html), maintained in this repo and available for download from dockerhub.
 * For docs and code for versions 4.x and 5.x see [branch 4.1](https://github.com/emgag/docker-varnish/tree/4.1).